-In Denmark, it is possible to use net metering of PV electricity, which you can use yourselves at the time that it is produced.
+In Denmark, it is possible to use net metering of PV electricity, which you can use yourselves in the hour that it is produced.
 The rest of the PV electricity can at best obtain the spot price, which is around 0.03 €/kWh.
 In connection to this, it is the idea to increase the 68 % coverage of electricity use for heating to a higher value by the installed battery solution from SMA.

-Product name SMA

-Supplier Racell

-Contact person Kenn Frederiksen, Kenergy
+Product name: SMA Supplier: Racell Contact: Kenn Frederiksen, Kenergy kf@kenergy.dk